markormesher/tedium/README.md

     # List of regexes to filter repos against during discovery.
     # Repos matching any filter will be included.
-    # The string tesed is "org-name/repo-name".
+    # The string tested is "org-name/repo-name".
 Regex format is as-per the Go standard library.
     # Optional, defaults to all repos being included.
     repoFilters:
       - "myorg/example\\-.*"